 Based on the information shared so far we do a simple calculation to determine the interest earned and expensed across maturity buckets for assets and liabilities.
 The results are below:

 For each cell above we take the balance in the maturity bucket and multiply it with the reference rate.
 Our assumption is that the reference rate is applicable for the remaining part of the year.
 Whenever the reference rate changes, the underlying assumption would be that it would stay applicable for the next 12 months.

 To calculate the revised NII figure after the project rate rise has happened we change the relevant reference rate and recalculate interest income and expense figures using a slightly different formula.

-Because of the change in interest rate there has been a shift in net interest income.
-Despite the fact that rates rose, net interest income is projected to declined from 159 million to 136.5 million.
+Because of the change in interest rate, there has been a shift in net interest income.
+Despite the rate increase, the projection for net interest income is a decline from 159 million to 136.5 million.
 Why is that?

 The explanation is simple.
-When you look at the structure of the balance sheet you can see that assets are invested in relatively longer term and are relatively immune to changes in interest rates.
-However, liabilities are primarily concentrated in the shorter term and re-price much faster than assets.
-This balance sheet structure is known as a liability sensitive balance sheet.
+When you look at the structure of the balance sheet you see assets invested in the relatively longer term and hence are relatively immune to changes in interest rates.
+However, liabilities concentration is in the shorter term and they re-price much faster than assets.
+This balance sheet structure is a liability sensitive balance sheet.
 Liability sensitive because liabilities re-price faster than assets.
 When rates rise, as is in our case, a liability sensitive balance sheet will generate a declining trend in net interest income.

-The change in formula for interest income and expense now accounts for two rates.
-The old rate applicable for the first part of the year.
-And the new rate applicable for the remaining part of the current year.
-There is no change in calculation for the one year bucket since our analysis horizon is limited to one year.
+The change in the formula for interest income and expense now accounts for two rates.
+The old rate applicable to the first part of the year and the new rate applicable for the remaining part of the current year.
+As our analysis has a one year limit, there is no change in the calculation for the one year bucket.

 D6 is the cell that links with the amount in the maturity bucket while C11 and C31 are the old and the new reference rates.